MicrosoftDocs/win32/desktop-src/CoreAudio/ispatialaudiometadatawriter-close.md

 ---
-Description: Completes any needed operations on the metadata buffer and releases the specified ISpatialAudioMetadataItems object. ms.assetid: 2417E624-6535-49E2-9CF4-F927F731BE41
+description: Completes any needed operations on the metadata buffer and releases the specified ISpatialAudioMetadataItems object. ms.assetid: 2417E624-6535-49E2-9CF4-F927F731BE41
 title: ISpatialAudioMetadataWriter::Close method
 ms.topic: reference